sanketjpatel/namespace-deleter/README.md

 This application only needs one environment variable to work and two to work well.

-`NAMESPACE` defines which namespace to delete.
+`NAMESPACES` defines which namespaces to delete.
+Namespaces should be a comma delimited string: `"example-ns-1,example-ns-2"`

 `READ_RESULTS_DIR` tells the application to read this directory for a file named `done`.
 This file is used as the signal used to indicate the namespace is ready